jasy125/project1/readme.md

 * Sets a Static address
 * Sets firewall rules for port 80 and 443 and allows ping
 * Sets up a new google cloud instance
-  - assigns our ssh key to the instance
+  - Assigns our ssh key to the instance
   - Copies our db and installer script to the instance
   - Modifies and runs the installer script